vikas-0/autogen/README.md

 - No static analysis of `params.permit` or controller `render json:` yet.
 - Sorbet integration uses `T::Struct` DTOs (not method `sig` annotations).
 - Nested payload preference (e.g., `{ user: { ... } }`) is best expressed via DSL or a nested T::Struct.
-- Route paths may include `(.:format)` in generated code; you can strip/normalize downstream.

 PRs and feedback welcome!